gajis/alx-low_level_programming/0x08-recursion/README.md

 5 function that returns the natural square root of a number 7 function that returns 1 if a steing is a palindrome and 0 if not 1 function that prints a string  in reverse
+0 function that prints a string, followed by a new line